test-prof/test-prof/docs/profilers/factory_prof.md

 ### Truncate long factory-names

 When running FactoryProf on a codebase with long factory names, the table layout may break.
-To avoid this you can allow FactoryProf to truncate these names
+To avoid this you can allow FactoryProf to truncate these names.

 To use truncation set `FPROF_TRUNCATE_NAMES` environment variable to `1`: